zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Let us now consider the expression of the polarizability dyadic \\(\mathcal{\Alpha_m}\\).

+Is phi rotation in the wrong order?
+Use lab coordinates?

 ---

 It's interesting to compare the resulting scattering matrix for a spherical particle to the expression obtained using the Lorenz-Mie-Debye.